Home/spices/Whole Nutmeg Seeds

 Instructions

 2. 2.
-Add lentils, grated nutmeg, vegetable broth, salt, and pepper.
+Add lentils, vegetable broth, nutmeg, salt, and pepper, and bring to a boil.

 Ingredients